We may earn a small commission from purchases made through our links, at no extra cost to you. Learn more...

 Zapier integrations most certainly do work with HubSpot.
 You can find more information on the Zapier integrations page.

 Yes, it’s definitely possible to integrate Zapier with HighLevel.
 In fact, there are so few integrations available with HighLevel that you almost need to consider Zapier.
 To get assistance with Zapier integrations on HighLevel, see the HighLevel support page.

 We saw how similar HighLevel and HubSpot are.
 They are defined in the same way, and they offer comparable features.
 However, even though the overall number of HubSpot features may be larger, HighLevel offers a lot for much less money.
 On the other hand, HubSpot gives you access to many tools for free.

 HubSpot offers a lot more integrations, while HighLevel offers simplicity.
 HubSpot has a very clean and tidy dashboard that makes it a more intuitive platform, but it’s not as if HighLevel lags far behind on that front.

-Generally speaking and simply put, HubSpot is more powerful than HighLevel, so in a way it does have a slight advantage in a HighLevel vs. HubSpot match-up.
+Generally speaking, HubSpot is more powerful than HighLevel, so in a way, it does have a slight advantage in the HighLevel vs. HubSpot comparison.

 However, the most important thing to keep in mind here is that these two platforms are geared toward different audiences.
 HighLevel is strictly built for agencies, while HubSpot works perfectly for end-users.
 With that in mind, the better platform is the one that fits your specific needs better.